 You can get by without any camera support.
 For low-lying shots lay prone on the ground and use your elbows and the camera body as the three points of a tripod—i.e., rest each on nonmoving surface and you have get a tripod-like steadying effect.
 You won’t want to set your camera directly on the surface of most of the islands, by the way, so carry a small towel, beanbag, or remove your T-shirt temporarily to keep the camera body from contacting the lava flows directly (women: if you remove your t-shirt I probably will stop photographing the native animals and focus on you instead ;~).
 I’ve found this technique quite effective for shooting marine iguanas and some of the ground-sitting birds.

 If you’re standing up, you’ll have to try using trees and rocks to help steady you.
 Instead of bracing the camera against the object being used, I tend to back up into the tree or rock and brace myself against it with my two legs spread in front of me.
 This allows me to rotate to follow action while still giving me added support (my legs and the object again form a crude tripod, with my upper body and arms becoming the fluid head).
 I’ll often use this stance when photographing birds flying overhead.
 But be careful.
 Some of the trees in the Galapagos have nasty sap or thorns you won't want to be cuddling up with.
+Ask your naturalist before cuddling up with a tree.

 Fortunately, the islands are loaded with things to brace yourself and your camera against.
 Just remember that many of the rocks and lava formations near the water are covered with sea spray, so you’ll want to be careful about setting your camera directly on them (and lava scrapes the heck out of plastic camera bodies).
 Likewise, some of the trees, like the Sancto Paulo, have sap that you’ll want to keep off you and your equipment.
 Sure, the Sancto Paulo sap doesn’t smell bad, but it’s still sticky and gummy, and, if left on your camera body, will eventually attract dust and grit that are even more of a threat to your equipment.